jemmec/legshark/README.md

 qmk compile -kb legshark/rev2 -km default
 ```

->WARNING: You will need to modify the keymaps to support different layouts!
+>NOTE: You will need to modify the keymaps to support different layouts!

 ### Keyboard Layout Editor: